MovGP0/CA/README.md

 research area, because it gives an opportunity to work with symbolic computations with a modern and effective programming languages.
 Also, as we will see below, .NET framework and C# language provides several syntax features, which facilitate definition of transformational rules.
 The usage such features for transformation rules programming gives a fresh look on symbolic computations, and could be resulted in new approaches to computer algebra systems.

-# Rule definition #
+# Axiom definition #

 Application of the rule can be subdivided into the three stages.

-In *sampling* stage, the system that applies rules (which will be called *driver* below) selects some tree-like structure from the syntax tree, and presents its nodes as a tuple.
-In *selection* stage, the driver sort out the tuples that do not meet the specified criteria.
-In third stage, called *modification*, the driver transforms the tree according to the rule.
+1. In *sampling* stage, the system that applies rules (which will be called *driver* below) selects some tree-like structure from the syntax tree, and presents its nodes as a tuple.
+2. In *selection* stage, the driver sort out the tuples that do not meet the specified criteria.
+3. In third stage, called *modification*, the driver transforms the tree according to the rule.
 In the most widespread case, the rule processes one tree.
 For such *unary* rules, the original tree is copied, and then the copy is rearranged according to rule.
 In some cases, the rule processes more than one tree.
 For example, in logical interference modus ponens rule accepts two trees *A &rarr; B* and *A* and produces *B*.
 In this case, new tree is to be created and built with nodes copies from selected tuple.
-Since the driver always copies the nodes before manipulation, the corectness of initial trees is preserved.
+Since the driver always copies the nodes before manipulation, the correctness of initial trees is preserved.

 ## Sampling ##
 To perform the sampling stage, we should specify the tree-like structure we search in a tree.
 Also, we need to map the nodes in the structure into a tuple of nodes.
 We used query strings of our own syntax to do that.